 Excused Absences: These include family authorized absences and school authorized absences.
-The following reasons shall be sufficient to constitute excused absences: a) Family authorized excused absences: b) Personal illness c) Family emergency or death in the family d) Medical or dental treatment e) Other activities as approved by the school f) School authorized excused absences g) Approved field trips h) Interscholastic competitions and events i) parent excuse from instruction/assemblies/events that offend the parent's beliefs or practices j) Other activities as approved by the school.
+The following reasons shall be sufficient to constitute excused absences:

+- 1. Family authorized excused absences:

+- a) Personal illness

+- b) Family emergency or death in the family

+- c) Medical or dental treatment

+- d) Other activities as approved by the school beliefs or practices.

+- 2. School authorized excused absences

+- a) Approved field trips

+- b) Interscholastic competitions and events

+- c) Other activities as approved by the school

 Unexcused Absences: These are absences which are not authorized by the parent/guardian or the school.
-The following absences are examples of absences which will not be excused: a) Leaving school premises without authorization b) Failing to attend class (while remaining on the premises) without advanced permission c) Other absences not authorized by the school or parent/guardian.
+The following absences are examples of absences which will not be excused:

+- 1. Leaving school premises without authorization from the nurse, the attendance office or the principals' offices; - 2.
+Failing to attend class (while remaining on the premises) without advanced permission; - 3.
+Family trips/vacations for which no prior arrangement have been made with the school; - 4.
+Other absences not authorized by the school or parent/guardian.
-Reporting Student Absences

-When a student must be absent from school, the parent/guardian is requested to notify the school's attendance office, whenever possible, in advance of the absence.
-If the school attendance office does not receive advance notice, the school will make a reasonable effort to contact a parent/guardian to verify the student's absence.
+Reporting Student Absences: When a student must be absent from school, the parent/guardian is requested to notify the school's attendance office, whenever possible, in advance of the absence or at least 30 minutes before the start of the student's school day if enrolled on a part-time basis.
+If the school attendance office does not receive advance notice, the school will make a reasonable effort to contact a parent/guardian to verify the student absence.
 If the school is unable to contact a student's parent/guardian after a reasonable effort has been made, the absence will be recorded as unexcused.
 Single or multiple absences that are not verified by a parent/guardian, or which have been recorded as unexcused, may be handled as part of the disciplinary process.

 Whenever possible, students are to request make-up work in advance of the absence and to complete work according to the timelines established by the individual teacher.

 Absences necessitated by student participation in field trips or extra-curricular activities must be excused in advance.
 The participating student is responsible to secure each teacher's signature on a pre-arranged absence slip and request homework assignments prior to the date of the absence.